 - Teens that drink alcohol are more likely to have problems with school work and discipline problems.

-- Teens that use alcohol are more likely to become sexually active at earlier ages, to have sexual intercourse more often, and to have unprotected sex more than teens who do not drink.
+- Alcohol impairs both mental and physical abilities, and it likewise reduces inhibitions.
+Thus, teens that use alcohol are more likely to become sexually active at earlier ages, to have sexual intercourse more often, and to have unprotected sex more than teens who do not drink.

 - The three leading causes of death for 15- to 24-year-olds are car crashes, homicides and suicides -- alcohol is a leading factor in all three.